Do You Need a Moisture Vapor Barrier? How to Size One

 Open the live calculator →Common mistakes

-- Applying an MVB “just in case” without testing, or skipping a barrier because the slab looks dry — neither replaces an actual reading
+- Applying an MVB “just in case” without testing, or skipping a barrier because the slab looks dry, when neither replaces an actual reading

-- Assuming any MVB solves any moisture problem — every product has its own rated limit; check it against your actual reading
+- Assuming any MVB solves any moisture problem, when every product has its own rated limit to check against your actual reading

 - Using the topcoat’s coverage rate instead of the MVB primer’s own, much lower rate